STATIC CLING SIGN APPLICATION & REMOVAL TECHNIQUES

-- Prepare a wetting solution of 2–3 teaspoons of household detergent in one gallon of cold water.
+- Prepare a wetting solution of 2–3 teaspoons of dish soap in one gallon of cold water.

 - Remove the decal from the liner and lay the decal on a clean, flat surface with the side up which will be adhered to the surface.

 - Flood the application surface with wetting solution.
 (Alternate method—wetting solution can be sprayed directly on the surface.)

 - Place the cling in contact with the application surface.
 The wetting solution will allow the decal to be slid across the application surface for positioning purposes.